scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 .. tip::

+    **Code blocks**

     In this document, the Python prompts are represented with the sign ">>>".
 To copy-paste code, you can click on the top right of the code blocks, to hide the prompts and the outputs.

+    |

+    **Disclaimer: Gender questions**

+    Some of the examples of this tutorial are chosen around touchy gender questions.
+The reason is that on such questions the true value of a claim actually matters to many people.

 |